 Tuition: $500 for 5 weeks

 The artist is expected to have some of their own materials, but we will provide additional materials for discovery and experimentation.

-Includes a 2 hour class once a week and a 2 hour open studio session, according to a schedule to be set by the teaching artists.
+Includes a 2 hour class once a week and a 2 hour open studio session, according to a schedule to be set by the teaching artists, for 4 weeks.

 Maria was born in El Cairo Valle, a remote village located in the Andes mountains in Colombia.
 She has lived in New York and Texas.
 Maria has a BFA from SVA, School of Visual Arts in New York, where she studied graphic design.
 She is a mixed media artist and works from her art studio located in The Bird Road Art District in Miami.
 Maria draws daily; she takes inspiration from natural or discarded man-made objects from the environment to create works of art.
 Her work is diverse, ranging from artists books, large size collages, mixed media on a variety of surfaces and large size murals.

 Maria works intuitively, guided by memories and imagination; her preferred techniques are mixed media and paper collage.
 She is interested in the aesthetic of color, texture and form and its potential to communicate universal messages of the past and present.
 Scraps from old books, magazines, cardboard, old notes and letters and other discarded ephemera becomes elements of her artwork, merging through layers of colors and textures to create a new story about identity, community and nostalgic reflection.